zhuoqiang/goslate/README.rst

 Query Error
 ==================

-If you get HTTP 5xx error, it is probably because google has banned your client IP address from transation querying.
+If you get an HTTP 5xx error, it is probably because google has banned your client IP address from transaction querying.

-You could verify it by access google translation service in browser manully.
+You could verify it by accessing google translation service in the browser manually.

 You could try the following to overcome this issue:

-* query through a HTTP/SOCK5 proxy, see `Proxy Support`_
+* query through a HTTP/SOCKS5 proxy, see `Proxy Support`_

 * using another google domain for translation: ``gs = Goslate(service_urls=['http://translate.google.de'])``